 - Whether the treatment caused some form of disability

 The Blue Book does not include every form of cancer.
 There are other conditions not listed in the Blue Book that are disabling.
-The SSA takes into account when making a decision the exact limitations it imposes on the worker, and medical test results.
-It is possible that the SSA will request additional test results for an applicant.
+The SSA takes into account when making a decision the exact limitations it imposes on the worker and medical test results.
+The SSA may request additional test results for an applicant.

-Keep in mind that most initial SSDI applications are denied, generally because the forms were filled out incorrectly or that vital medical data was not included.
-When you engage an SSDI attorney, he or she will ensure that the application is filled out correctly and all relevant medical information is included.
-Applicants working with a lawyer are more likely to have their SSDI applications approved than someone trying to take on this difficult task by themselves, while also dealing with the effects of their total disability.
+Remember that most initial SSDI applications are denied, generally because the forms were filled out incorrectly or that vital medical data was not included.
+When you engage an SSDI attorney, they will ensure that the application is filled out correctly and all relevant medical information is included.
+Applicants working with a lawyer are more likely to have their SSDI applications approved than someone trying to take on this difficult task alone while also dealing with the effects of their total disability.

-As noted, initial SSDI applications are denied more often than not, and that also holds true for denial appeals.
+As noted, initial SSDI applications are denied more often than not, which also holds true for denial appeals.
 That, however, is not the end of the story.
 There is the opportunity to bring the case before an Administrative Law Judge.
 The disabled individual gets to tell their story and bring in medical experts to testify about the severity of their impairment.
 Their lawyer may cross-examine any witnesses brought in by the SSA.
-We thoroughly prepare clients for this hearing and explain the entire process to them.
+We thoroughly prepare clients for this hearing and explain the entire process.

 Contact a Virginia Social Security Total Disability Lawyer

 If you or a loved one are totally disabled, contact the lawyers for Social Security disability at Rutter Mills.
 Schedule a free consultation by calling or texting us today or filling out our online form.
 We can work with you to file your SSDI application from the start, which is advisable due to its complex and often confusing nature, or file an appeal if your application is denied.
 In the latter case, time is of the essence since appeals require filing within 60 days of the denial date.